January 21, 2021 | Fr. Matthew Maxwell, MC

 In St. Agnes we have a wonderful example of the importance of staying faithful to Christ above all things and how God’s grace can give us the strength to do so, even when faced with the most difficult of situations.
 To this young virgin our Lord gave the grace to not only keep her virtue free from all taint, but also to face executioners with joy in her heart!

 We can also learn from her the great esteem that we ought to have for our faith and how we ought to seek out solid virtues as a consequence, things so overlooked and even despised in today’s society.
 Faith is the greatest gift we have.
 It allows us to look beyond the temporal and ever-changing world to see the Kingdom of God.
 It is also an incredible gift, given that one can believe on his own, but rather must receive this grace from God.
 Let us thank God for the gift of our faith and let us pray to St. Agnes asking her to intercede for us so that we too may keep the faith until our last breath and practice genuine virtues even in the midst of the most difficult situations.
-St. Agnes, prayer for us!
+St. Agnes, pray for us!